parnurzeal/gorequest/README.md

   End()
 ```

-Moreover, GoRequest also supports struct type.
-So, you can have fun mix & match sending the different data types for your request.
+Moreover, it also supports struct type.
+So, you can have a fun __Mix & Match__ sending the different data types for your request:

 ```go
 type BrowserVersionSupport struct {